What Is A Database Query

 Do I need to learn SQL to work with database queries?

 SQL is the most widely used query language and is essential for working with relational databases like MySQL, PostgreSQL, and SQL Server.
-Still, if you work with NoSQL systems, you will encounter different query paradigms, such as document-based queries in MongoDB or Cypher for graph databases.
+Even so, if you work with NoSQL systems, you will encounter different query paradigms, such as document-based queries in MongoDB or Cypher for graph databases.
 While learning SQL is highly recommended for foundational knowledge, the specific language you

 Conclusion